 At the end of 2017 she was invited to lead a sell-out tour of performances of the film ‘Love Actually’, with live orchestra, around the major concert halls in the UK and Ireland.
 In 2016 Chrissie performed ‘The Lark Ascending’ with the Lower Machen Chamber Orchestra.
 In 2015, she took part in the pilot

-performance, which included solo violin, of ‘Partishow’ by Peter Reynolds as part of his Creative Wales grant from the Arts Council of Wales.
+performance, which included solo violin, of ‘Partishow’ by Peter Reynolds as part of his Creative Wales grant award from the Arts Council of Wales.
 In 2012, she performed Bach’s Double Violin Concerto with Robin Stowell and the Welsh Sinfonia.
-In 2009 she collaborated and performed with the National Dance Company Wales Steve Reich’s Four Violin Phase at the Wales Millennium Centre.
+In 2009 she collaborated with choreographer Jo Fong and performed, with the National Dance Company Wales, Steve Reich’s Four Violin Phase at the Wales Millennium Centre.

 Chrissie is a deputy chamber music and violin tutor at the Royal Welsh College of Music and Drama Junior Conservatoire and is also a regular adjudicator for the Rotary Club Young Musician of the Year and local competitions.
-A strong supporter and collaborator in outreach projects, Chrissie has a keen interest in working with the young and elderly and exploring the positive impact of music on well-being.
+A strong supporter and collaborator in outreach projects, Chrissie has a keen interest in working with the young and elderly and exploring the positive impact of music on wellbeing.